Simplify Your Leave Requests

 How Do You Know if an Employee is Really Sick or just ‘Pulling a Sickie’?

 Is an employee mysteriously absent on a Monday morning, or after they’ve had a big night out?
 Was there a deadline they had to meet and it feels like they’ve called in sick to avoid it?
 Are they going to significantly more dentist or doctor appointments than they should?
-These may all be signs that an employee is not really sick, they’re taking a sickie or – possibly – taking the p*ss.
+These may all be an employee exhibiting signs of absenteeism.

 What is ‘Taking a Sickie’ or ‘Pulling a Sickie’?